“Respect the past; you never know how it may affect you.”

 Licensed Professional Counselor

-Before becoming a therapist, I studied developmental psychology at the University of Texas at Austin, where I focused on childhood trauma and attachment theory.
-That work lit a fire in me—to help people understand how their early experiences shaped them, and how they can begin to heal.
+Before becoming a therapist, I studied developmental psychology at the University of Texas at Austin, focusing on childhood trauma and attachment theory.
+That work shaped my entire clinical lens: understanding how early experiences imprint on our nervous systems, our relationships, and the roles we think we have to play.
+It’s also why my approach is both deeply relational and grounded in evidence-based care.

-I’m also trained in EMDR therapy, a powerful approach for working with painful memories or patterns that feel stuck in your body.
-EMDR helps the nervous system shift out of survival mode—so you can feel less reactive, more grounded, and more in control of your own story.
+I’m also trained in EMDR therapy, a powerful method for processing trauma, emotional wounds, and patterns that feel “stuck.”
+EMDR helps your nervous system shift out of survival mode so you can feel less reactive, more grounded, and more connected to who you want to become—not just who you had to be to get through the past.